-Richard Hunt’s site specific, signature sculpture Rising Crossing Tides is the welcoming focal point of the new campus.
-The people-centered sculpture creates a gateway to the KAC and downtown cultural corridor.
+Richard Hunt’s site-specific, monumental sculpture Rising Crossing Tides is the welcoming focal point of KAC’s campus.
+The people-centered sculpture creates a gateway to KAC and St. Joseph’s downtown cultural corridor.

 Richard Hunt is among the most prolific and well-known artists of public sculpture in the nation.
 His sculptures can be seen in museum collections nationwide – from the Art Institute of Chicago to the Metropolitan Museum of Art in New York.

-The Krasl Art Center is the epicenter of creativity within Southwest Michigan.
-Thanks to the beneficence of George and Olga Krasl, the Krasl Art Center (KAC) was built with the vision to make life more worthwhile.
-Today, the KAC is an established art museum, regional art center, and public art advocate and features an outdoor campus serves as a dynamic, inclusive outdoor place to engage with the arts, nature and each other.
+Krasl Art Center (KAC) is the epicenter of creativity within southwest Michigan.
+Thanks to the beneficence of George and Olga Krasl, KAC was built with the vision to make life more worthwhile.
+Today, KAC is an established art museum, public art advocate, and regional art center with a dynamic outdoor campus that provides an inclusive public space to engage with the arts, nature and each other.